tristndev/ComPI/README.md

 In the absence of available benchmark datasets for probabilistic relational inference algorithms, we propose an extendable benchmarking suite named *ComPI* (**Com**pare **P**robabilistic **I**nference) that contains modules for automatic model generation, model translation and inference benchmarking.

-*ComPI* exists of the following modules (as outlined in the figure below):
+*ComPI* consists of the following modules (as outlined in the figure below):

 * **[BLOGBuilder](#blogbuilder)** - A (BLOG) model generator
 * **[TranslateBLOG](#translateblog)** - A model translator (from BLOG to other formats)